Crown Perth: 2000s

 In 2006, Burswood closed its renowned fine-dining Windows Restaurant to make way for a newer, expanded VIP room for high rollers.
 This new facility, called The Pearl Room, opened in late 2006 featuring 180-degree Swan River views.
 It replaced the old International Room, which closed its doors following the unveiling of The Pearl Room.
 In 2007 Publishing and Broadcasting Limited vested its gaming interests, which included Burswood, into Crown Limited, a company controlled by James Packer, the son and heir of Kerry Packer, who died in December 2005.
 Also in 2007 Burswood opened The Meridian Room – a new gaming room featuring higher stakes open to the general public.
 The Meridian Room is located at the site of the old International Room, and has been refurbished to feature a contemporary design.
 MINQ, an exclusive late night bar, accessible only by a hosted lift at the entrance of The Meridian Room, opened in August 2007.
 Carbon Sports Bar opened in December 2007 and features a giant 12.5 × 4 m wide screen and 16 × 52 in plasmas.
 In December 2008, Burswood opened its new world-class dedicated poker room featuring plasma screens, dedicated bar and lounge area.
 In November 2009, Britney Spears performed two shows at the arena for her highly anticipated The Circus Starring Britney Spears tour.
 The shows at Burswood were Spears' first concerts in Australia.
-She was originally supposed to perform five shows in Australia during her 2004 Onyx Hotel Tour (including one at the Burswood Dome), but the shows were canceled after Spears injured her knee while filming her video "Outrageous".
+She was originally supposed to perform five shows in Australia during her 2004 Onyx Hotel Tour (including one at the Burswood Dome), but the shows were cancelled after Spears injured her knee while filming her video "Outrageous".
 In April 2010 the world-renowned musical Cats performed the first of many shows over a 3-week period at Burswood Theatre.

 2010s

 On 14 December 2011, James Packer as the Executive Chairman of Crown Limited announced the re-branding of Burswood Entertainment Complex as Crown Perth.
 In March 2012 it was confirmed that the hotels on site would also be re-branded in line with sister complex Crown Melbourne upon completion of a $750 million refurbishment.
 InterContinental Burswood became Crown Metropol Perth from 27 June 2012, while the Holiday Inn Perth Burswood was officially rebranded Crown Promenade on 20 June 2012.

 On 1 August 2012 it was revealed a new 500-room "six star" hotel would be built at Burswood at a cost of $568 million.
-The hotel, Crown Towers, was built by Multiplex and opened in December 2016 and is Perth's largest, taking the casino's hotel capacity to 1,200 rooms.
+The hotel, Crown Towers, was built by Multiplex and opened in December 2016.
+It is Perth's largest, taking the casino's hotel capacity to 1,200 rooms.
 Colin Barnett, the then-premier of Western Australia also made the announcement saying his government was also backing a bid by Crown to increase its number of poker machines by 500, and the number of gaming tables by 130.